 How to Find the Ideal Home-Based Franchise

-No two home-based franchise opportunities are the same, so thorough research is crucial as you evaluate the myriad companies with franchise networks.
+No two home-based franchise opportunities are the same, so thorough research is crucial as you evaluate the myriad of companies with franchise networks.

 If your primary goal is to run the business from home or on a part-time basis, ask very pointed questions to that effect during your research.
 Some franchise businesses are completely home-based, while others may require occasional travel or meeting with clients.
 Before you sign, make sure you know exactly what the business entails.